Panasthetik/blockchain-developer-bootcamp-final-project/README.md

 TBD

 ### LEGAL DISCLAIMER
-Note: the name "Curation Station " and Vercel domain name "curationstation" are only used in the context of "ConsenSys Blockchain Developer Bootcamp 2021" final project submission, and are not used or intended for commercial purposes.
+The name "Curation Station " and Vercel domain name "curationstation" are only used in the context of "ConsenSys Blockchain Developer Bootcamp 2021" final project submission, and are not used or intended for commercial purposes.

 No commercial rights or claims for future use are assumed or encouraged for the above mentioned name(s).
 Panasthetik / the holders of this GitHub account accept no responsibility for any improper use of these names outside the context of "ConsenSys Blockchain Developer Bootcamp 2021" final project submission.